Ghini/ghini.desktop/README.rst

 Terms and Names
 ---------------

-This file describes 'bauble.classic', a standalone application. 'bauble.classic' was formerly known just as as 'Bauble'. currently 'Bauble' is the name of an organization on github, enclosing 'bauble.classic', 'bauble.webapp' and 'bauble.api'.

-'bauble.classic' is what you would install if you want to start using 'Bauble' straight away.

-The database structure of both 'bauble.classic' and the pair 'bauble.webapp/bauble.api' is similar so any data you would insert using 'bauble.classic' will be available once you install a running version of 'bauble.webapp/bauble.api'.
+This file describes 'ghini.desktop', a standalone application.
+Until 2015 'ghini.desktop' was known as 'Bauble/bauble.classic'.
+Ghini and Bauble are two github organizations.
+The current maintainer of Ghini forked development from Bauble into Ghini mostly because of his difficulty in pronouncing "bauble" and in explaining why the software was named that way.

+Luca Ghini was the founder of the botanical garden of Pisa, and Pisa is the place where the current maintainer Mario Frasca has completed his studies in computer science.

+Within the Ghini organization, you will find 'ghini.desktop', this program, 'ghini.github.io', the sources for the ghini website, 'ghini.geoweb', a very very alpha quality thing which still did not formalize.

+Just as Bauble's flagship was bauble.classic, Ghini's flagship is ghini.desktop.

 Requirements
 ------------
-bauble.classic requires the following packages to run.
+ghini.desktop requires the following packages to run.

 * Python (travis-ci checks Bauble against Python 2.6 and 2.7)
 * SQLAlchemy (>= 0.6.0, at least up to 1.0.3)